 This class is planned for those scholars with a high level of interest and desire to learn.
 This class provides training in fundamentals of wrestling.
 They may focus on competitive wrestling.
+Winter Sport (will need to register for this BOTH semesters).
+Fee required

-761 GIRLS VOLLEYBALL S- 1⁄2 CR
+761 GIRLS VOLLEYBALL

 This class is planned for those scholars with a high level of interest.
-The class provides training in fundamentals of volleyball, and prepares athletes for competition in the Canyon Athletic Association.
+The class provides training in fundamentals of volleyball and prepares athletes for competition in the Canyon Athletic Association.
 Fall Sport.
 Fee required